mweibel/DidIPassHSR/README.md

   - Configuration with e.g. a YAML file instead of ENV variables for setups w/o heroku
   - More notifiers
+  - More tests

 ## Testing
-1. Export all needed environment variables as usual (maybe with a different Cache path)
-2. Run `ruby test.rb`
+1. run `ruby test.rb`
-3. SUCCESS OR FAIL?